hiroshiban/Mcalibrator2/README.md

 ```

 Furthermore, in creating your own class, you have to use exactly the same input/output variables etc with the other communication objects.
-As examples, please see representative two objects below.
+As examples, please see two sample MATLAB codes below.
+The sample, *"cs100a.m"*, is to create a communication object through a serial (RS232C) port.
+The sample, *"brontesLL.m"*, is to communicate via a USB port.

 1. ***Sample 1: ~/Mcalibrator2/subfunctions/colorimeter/cs100a.m (a serial communication)***